One of the most common questions we get asked is: do I need a personal and a business Twitter account? Or should I only use one?

 1. To create an account, click here.
 You’ll be taken to this page.

-2. Go through the steps like entering your username, photo (in this case, you might want to choose your logo)
+2. Go through the steps like entering your username, and a photo (in this case, you might want to choose your logo)

 3. Once you’ve entered all that information and gone through their smooth onboarding process, you’re taken to your feed.
 You then want to go to your profile and edit it, adding in all the relevant information that your potential customers might want to know.